 It is one of the oldest continuously operating race tracks in the U.S., its first race being run in 1950.
 Sebring is one of the classic race tracks in North American sports car racing.
 The raceway occupies a portion of Sebring Regional Airport, an active airport for private and commercial traffic.

-The 15-minute qualifying session did not go as planned.
+15-minutes of qualifying did not go as planned.
 In a very strong field of cars, one or two-tenths turned out to make the difference for the back and the front of the field.
 Marcel Jochheim started with a couple of strong laps but was not able to optimize his lap time at the sweet spot of the tires.
 This resulted in a qualifying position at the back of the field.
 With these small differences in qualifying, it promised some really close racing.

 Marcel Jochheim was ready to start a difficult first stint.
 Starting from the back of the field and knowing the importance of the traffic on Sebring he tried to move up the field immediately.
 Soon the Impulse Racing TCR got to know how difficult it was with such a close field on race pace.
 The first half an hour was very close with the complete field and Marcel Jochheim moved the car up the field a couple of places.
 Then the traffic arrived, which resulted in some struggles.
 A bit of unlucky traffic and a small mistake resulted in a close fight with some contact.
 This resulted in a little incident and 8 seconds lost to the group in front.